freifunk-darmstadt/fritz-tools/README.md

 Download the needed images for your device and put them beside this script.

+Remember to eventually turn of NetworkManager or place a dumb switch in between so that the link stays up during repowering the FritzBox.
+For the 7520 I had good experience plugging the device in, waiting until all LEDs are lit during boot, and start the script directly after this.

 Using network autoconfiguration with privileges (uboot images must be in the same folder too):

 ```